IBM/code-engine-node-sdk/README_FIRST.md

       dependency is the most recent version (check [here](https://github.com/IBM/node-sdk-core/releases)).

   - `lib/common.ts`:
-    - modify the `sdkname` value to reflect the name of your project (e.g. `platform-services-node-sdk`)
+    - modify the `sdkName` value to reflect the name of your project (e.g. `platform-services-node-sdk`)
     - read the instructions for the `getSdkHeaders()` function and follow as appropriate.

   - `test/unit/common.test.js`: